Skip to content

 When choosing between a cast-iron skillet and a nonstick pan, it’s important to think about:

-2. How important high heat cooking (searing stakes, pan roasting, etc.)
+- How important is heat cooking (to brown, for searing stakes, pan roasting, etc.)

-3. How important is the nonstick surface (do you have time to build seasoning with a cast iron pan or do you need a nonstick option right away?)
+- How important is the nonstick surface (do you have time to build seasoning with a cast iron pan, or do you need a nonstick option right away?)

 As well as things like how easy a pan is to hold and use, how easy a pan is to clean, and how much value a pan offers for the money.